lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 To kick off 2026, I had clear objectives in mind: decommissioning `moana`, my trusty $100+/month VPS, and setting up `tinkerbell`, its far less costly successor.

+On the one hand, I have been using `moana` to self-host a number of services, and it was very handy to know that I had always a go-to place to experiment with whatever caught my interest.
+On the other hand, $100/month is obviously a lot of money, and looking back at how I used it in 2025, it was not particularly well spent.
+It was time to downsize.

-Now that the latter is up and running, I cannot even SSH into it.
+Now that `tinkerbell` is up and running, I cannot even SSH into it.
 In fact, *nothing* can.

 There is no need.
-To publish a new article, I push a new Docker image to the appropriate registry with the correct tag. `tinkerbell` will fetch and deploy it.
+To update one of the services it hosts, I push a new container image to the appropriate registry with the correct tag. `tinkerbell` will fetch and deploy it.
 All on its own.

 In this article, I walk through the journey that led me to the smoke and mirrors behind this magic trick: [Fedora CoreOS], [Ignition] and [Podman